-The drainage basin of the proposed ISF on upper Willow Creek is 50.9 square miles, with an average elevation of 8,630 ft and average annual precipitation of 30.56 inches.
+The drainage basin of the proposed ISF on lower Willow Creek is 65.2 square miles, with an average elevation of 8,670 ft and average annual precipitation of 30.88 inches.
 The drainage basin tributary to the lower terminus has a number of surface water diversions.
-There is a total of 30.85 cfs in decreed active diversion structures with records.
-However, Steamboat Reservoir operations have the most impact on the proposed reach of Willow Creek.
+There is a total of 41.42 cfs in decreed active diversion structures with records.
+Steamboat Reservoir operations have a substantial impact on the proposed reach of Willow Creek.
 There are no known absolute surface water diversions in the proposed reach.
-Ways Gulch contributes addition flow below the reservoir as does Red Creek.
+In addition to Ways Gulch and Red Creek, which are tributary to the upper Willow Creek reach, the lower Willow Creek reach benefits from flow contributed by Beaver Creek.
 Due to surface water diversions and the reservoir, hydrology in this drainage basin does not represent natural flow conditions.
+See the Hydrologic Features Map.